Voting & Politics Abroad

 Your vote matters!
 You can and should vote while studying abroad.

-If you are going to be abroad during an election (2020 is an election year!), begin the voter registration and absentee ballot request process well before your departure to ensure you will be able to vote while abroad.
+If you are going to be abroad during an election, begin the voter registration and absentee ballot request process well before your departure to ensure you will be able to vote while abroad.

 The below instructions apply to U.S. citizens only.
 If you are unsure about your eligibility to vote in U.S. elections, review this helpful USA.gov resource.
 If you are eligible to vote in another country's elections, you are encouraged to review that country's procedures for absentee or early voting.